One Month in Italy – Our Itinerary

 Naples – One Night

 We spent one night in Naples, which was one night too many for us.
-Seriously, we absolutely HATED Naples.
+Seriously, we absolutely hated Naples.
 I had read some mixed reviews, so we were hesitant to add it as a stop for our one month in Italy.
 That said, the Archeological Museum in Naples houses many of the artifacts from Pompei, which we wanted to see.
-It was also a good base for visiting Pompei, which we really enjoyed.
+It was also a good base for visiting Pompei, which we enjoyed.

 Statue with Graffiti in Naples